 The topic of this thesis proposal is to develop the acquisition of ontologies through this approach more systematically.
 This involves learning ontologies from the environment and from communicating with other agents, as well as using them for communicating with others.

-There are many aspects on which these types of experiments may be systematically developed.
-This involves designing knowledge games and operators by which agents adapt their knowledge with respect to the environment and interaction with others.
-For instance, agents may arbitrate between maintaining alignments or adopting the ontologies of other agents.
+These types of experiments may be systematically developed on many aspects.
+For instance, new knowledge games and operators, by which agents adapt their knowledge with respect to the environment and interaction with others, may be designed.
+Agents may arbitrate between maintaining alignments or adopting the ontologies of other agents.
 The environment in which agents live may change so that they have to evolve their ontologies or new agent populations may be introduced dynamically.

 This should contribute establishing if agents are able to reach perfect understanding, if they are able to describe their environment at the level of precision they perceive it or if they are able to develop all the same or logically equivalent knowledge.

 This work is part of an ambitious program towards what we call cultural knowledge evolution.
 Its results may be of experimental or theoretical nature and it may provide practical, e.g., new adaptation operators, or methodological, e.g., better experimental procedures, contributions.

 [Anslow & Rovatsos, 2015] Michael Anslow, Michael Rovatsos, Aligning experientially grounded ontologies using language games, Proc.
 4th international workshop on graph structure for knowledge representation, Buenos Aires (AR), pp15-31, 2015 [DOI:10.1007/978-3-319-28702-7_2]